Category Archives: Hiking

 Notes about the Google Earth screenshot: the graph at the bottom shows elevation of the track (pink area) and speed (the blue line).

-We’ve done many hikes or walkabouts in Oak Flats over the years.
+We’ve done many hikes or walkabouts in Oak Flat over the years.
 I can’t add much to what I wrote for previous posts, so please check out this one in particular: Oak Flats Trails Walkabout – 08/04/2023

 Statistics